 In mid-March 2020, North Lonsdale responded to the COVID-19 pandemic by temporarily closing the church building except for programs deemed to be essential to the community.
 At the same time, a number of changes were introduced to facilitate operations and programs, ongoing communication with the congregation, and home worship and bible study.

 During this period, the Board of Management has continued to meet regularly to steward the affairs of the church, guide delivery of programs and services, and manage a gradual reopening of the building as this becomes practicable within the provisions of British Columbia’s Restart Plan.

 This page provides access to the range of information that will be of interest and benefit to congregants until things normalize, which can be expected to be a gradual process over coming months.

 Select Home Worship for resources on worshipping from home, including text-based and recorded sermons (with archives) and bible study materials.

-For information and updates on North Lonsdale’s safety and opening strategy and timing select NLUC Opening Strategy.
+For information and updates on North Lonsdale’s safety and opening strategy, timing and status, select NLUC Opening Strategy.

 Please scroll down for information on interim strategies for Communication, Ministries and Finance, as well as links to health and safety information that is directly relevant to our local community under present circumstances.